 Students study the subject of communication and pick up excellent communication skills, in written form through writing up research and oral communication by interacting with language subjects.

 There are few jobs that require undergraduate-level linguistics alone.
 For many careers that attract linguistics graduates, such as the Civil Service, HR and social research, further vocational study will enhance your chances of employment.
 Although it's not essential to do postgraduate study for careers in journalism and IT, again, your chances will improve significantly with a relevant qualification.

 In areas such as teaching, where you need a PGCE or equivalent, or speech therapy, where you need an accredited qualification in order to practise, a postgraduate qualification is essential.

 For more information on further study and to find a course that interests you, see postgraduate study in the UK and search courses and research.

 Around two in three linguistics graduates are in paid employment six months after graduation.
-They're most often in jobs in marketing, HR and industrial relations where excellent communication skills are highly valued.
+They're most often in jobs in marketing, where excellent communication skills are highly valued.
 Other professions in the top ten include authors, writers and translators and HR resources and industrial relations officers.

 Find out what other graduates are doing six months after finishing their degrees in What Do Graduates Do?

 Graduate destinations data from the Higher Education Statistics Agency.